 Until you want to settle down with a ginger bug, this drink is for you.

 (UPDATED: I halved the sugar and updated the recipe card.
 If you’ve been making it with a full cup, it may now carbonate slower in the bottle.
 Please remember to always burp your bottles!)

 - 1 cup sweet strawberries, cut into small 1/2-inch pieces

-- 1 cup sugar (granulated, sucanat, rapadura or coconut sugar)
+- ½ cup sugar, granulated, sucanat, rapadura or coconut sugar

 - 4 cups water

-4. After about five days, depending on your kitchen environment, the drink will start to bubble.
+- After about five days, depending on your kitchen environment, the drink will start to bubble.
 Continue to allow it to ferment and taste it daily.
-I let the drink in this post ferment in the jar for eight or nine days during hot summer weather.
+During hot summer weather, I let the drink in this post ferment in the jar for eight or nine days.
 Warm weather speeds up the fermentation.
 Cold weather slows it down.

-5. When you like the flavor, strain your drink through a sieve placed over a large measuring cup or a bowl.
+- When you like the flavor, strain your drink through a sieve placed over a large measuring cup or a bowl.
 Set these berries aside.
 Stir the lemon juice into the drink.
-Use a funnel to fill clean, flip-top bottles with the drink, leaving at least a couple of inches of headspace in the bottles.
-Set the bottles aside for between a couple of days to a week.
+Use a funnel to fill clean, flip-top bottles, leaving at least 2 inches of headspace.
+Set the bottles aside for 2 days or longer, ideally in a box in a cool garage or cupboard to contain potential explosions.
 The longer the drink ferments, the more sugar the microbes will eat and the less sweet the soda will taste.